There is a lot of resistance to grounding, and to grounding work.

 That may seem like an innocuous or simple statement, but many forms of spirituality are escapist.
 They allow for the person to escape their lives, their realities, for a weekend or more.

 And while I fully support that sentiment (I am all for inner work), I have found that action in the physical world is necessary.
-That we can not only heal others by healing ourselves, but that we can heal others by, you know, actually physically helping others.
+In this way our outer work supports our inner growth, and our inner growth is evidenced by our outer efforts and way of being in this world.

 Having an active practice to ground and center is an essential building block that is missed in spiritual practice.